 Live rock is usually harvested from the ocean and into a saline aquarium to create a healthy saltwater environment for the marine fish.

 Here is what you should know about live rock as far as cichlids are concerned:

-Since the sea microorganisms in a live rock may also be unsuitable for a freshwater tank, turning it into a dry rock helps.
+All of this is done because sea microorganisms in a live rock may be unsuitable for a freshwater tank, so turning it into a dry rock helps.